snarfed/granary/README.md

 See the [example above](#using) for a quick start guide.

-Clone or download this repo into a directory named `granary` (note the underscore instead of dash).
+Clone or download this repo into a directory named `granary`.
 Each source works the same way.
 Import the module for the source you want to use, then instantiate its class by passing the HTTP handler object.
 The handler should have a `request` attribute for the current HTTP request.

 The useful methods are `get_activities()` and `get_actor()`, which returns the current authenticated user (if any).
 See the [full reference docs](https://granary.readthedocs.io/en/stable/source/granary.html#module-granary.source) for details.
 All return values are Python dicts of decoded ActivityStreams 1 JSON.